instant-dev/api/README.md

 ![travis-ci build](https://travis-ci.org/instant-dev/api.svg?branch=main)
 ![npm version](https://img.shields.io/npm/v/@instant.dev/api?label=)

+# Type-safe JavaScript API Framework
-## Type-safe JavaScript API Framework: Built-in spec generation and LLM streaming
+## Built-in spec generation and LLM streaming

 Instant API is a framework for building APIs with JavaScript that implements **type-safety at the HTTP interface**.
 By doing so, it eliminates the need for